40 Ways to Get Back in Shape

 When you feel your workout motivation weaning—or even before that happens—ask yourself why it's so important to you to get back to a regular exercise routine.
 Are you interested in working out again because of health concerns, body composition changes, or fat loss goals?
 Or are you interested in a certain athletic event that requires base training?
 These are all questions to consider, says Flywheel master instructor Carrie Kaschak.

 Consider your past performance.

 If you used to love running, always liked Pilates, or preferred to pick up a heavy set of weights, think about why you liked it so much and then use that as motivation to get after it again, says Kaschak.
 "If you hate treadmills, don't torture yourself with long cardio sessions or classes that involve running on a treadmill," she says.
 You don't want to dread your workout—especially when you're first getting back out there.

 Here's a good reason to splurge on a fitness tracker: Wearable devices will track your steps, calories burned, activity for the week, distance traveled, and more—all factors that can give you some numbers to beat the next day.
 "It can be incredibly motivating just watching that step count increase," says Kaschak.
 "I also find it really interesting to see which activities in my normal life earn me a ton of steps—like grocery shopping!"

-Try to recruit a friend who can tackle this exercise journey with you, suggests Christi Marraccini, CPT and an instructor at NEOU.
-Not only will he or she hold you accountable to your exercise sessions (you won’t want to leave anyone hanging!), it’s also likely to make it more fun!
+Try to recruit a friend who can tackle this exercise journey with you, suggests Christi Marraccini, CPT and instructor at NEOU.
+Not only will he or she hold you accountable for your exercise sessions (you won't want to leave anyone hanging!), it's also likely to make it more fun!